Journey to the Center of the Mind: Composition

 According to Ultimate Classic Rock, the Journey to the Center of the Mind album "bridged psychedelia and hard rock".
 Singers Room described the album as "a blend of garage rock and psychedelic influences".
 The album also demonstrates more of a pop sensibility than the band's debut.
 Steve Farmer co-wrote the hit title track and entirely wrote most of the ambitious suite that makes up the album's second side.
 The album opens with two blues-influenced rock songs, "Mississippi Murderer" and "Surrender to Your Kings".
 Ultimate Classic Rock said that "Why Is a Carrot More Orange Than an Orange" delved "deeper into waters more familiar to the Strawberry Alarm Clock or even the Lemon Pipers" with "pseudo-intellectual gibberish lyrics and an almost bubblegum musical approach".

 The album also showcases Ted Nugent's guitar skills, with Ultimate Classic Rock writing, "His lead on 'Flight of the Byrd' [is] down and dirty, while his playing on 'Scottish Tea' is highly melodic and inventive".
 AllMusic said that producer Bob Shad contributed to the album's distinctive sound by recording Nugent's guitar as if Journey to the Center of the Mind was "a mainstream jazz album".

 Reception

 The "Journey to the Center of the Mind" single, released in June 1968, charted at No. 16 on the Billboard singles chart, while the album only charted at No. 74 on the albums chart.
 Being their most successful album, it also stayed on the chart longer than their other albums, staying on the chart for 23 weeks in total.

-In a retrospective review, AllMusic said that the album was "hard-hitting, well-done psychedelic music, recorded with taste".
+In retrospective reviews, AllMusic said that the album was "hard-hitting, well-done psychedelic music, recorded with taste".
 Singers Room ranked the album as the 83rd best album of 1968, describing it as "a classic album that is a must-listen for fans of psychedelic rock."